Italy: Matteo Salvini suffers setback in regional election | DW | 26.01.2020

 Upbeat Salvini breaks rules

-Ahead of the election, Salvini said a right-wing victory in Emilia-Romagna would serve as an "eviction notice" for Italy's fragile coalition government that includes PD and the anti-establishment Five Star Movement (M5S).
+Ahead of the election, Salvini said a right-wing victory in Emilia-Romagna would serve as an "eviction notice" for Italy's fragile coalition government,which includes PD and the anti-establishment Five Star Movement (M5S).

 Salvini's party walked out of the government last year in a political miscalculation that saw the populist leader's hopes to trigger snap elections fail.